 Although best known as an etcher, Hobbs also worked in pencil, watercolor, and oil.
 His print-making techniques varied from intaglio to drypoint, aquatint, lithography, and engraving.

-For the current online exhibition on Hobbs at Davidson Galleries in Seattle, see www.DavidsonGalleries.com.
+For a selection of Hobbs works for sale at Davidson Galleries in Seattle, please see www.DavidsonGalleries.com.

 The intaglio etching technique generally involves incising an image on a copper plate, inking the plate so that the ink fills only the incised lines, placing a sheet of fine drawing paper on the plate, and sending it through a hand-cranked press.
 The pressure transfers the incised drawing to the paper and leaves a distinctive indentation along the edges of the image.
 Thus, each print is an original work of art and no two prints are exactly alike.

 Hobbs Artistic Estate, PO Box 206, McLean, VA.
 22101.